 As Cody diligently works away on the foyer wainscoting, I’ve been finishing up some last details in the family room before the big reveal.
-One of those details was embellishing the other wise plain white curtains (sort of like how I added the greek key trim to the curtains at our first house).
-Way back in September we hung the new wood shades in the family room then quickly threw up these plain white curtains that I picked up at Ikea for 9.99 a pair (Vivan).
+One of those details was embellishing the otherwise plain white curtains (sort of like how I added the greek key trim to the curtains at our first house).
+Way back in September, we hung the new wood shades in the family room then quickly threw up these plain white curtains that I picked up at Ikea for 9.99 a pair (Vivan).
 Seriously they are such a steal that I bought two sets even though I haven’t decided what to do with the other ones yet.
-Here’s what we’ve been staring at the last couple of months:
+Here’s what we’ve been staring at for the last couple of months:

 Now the windows didn’t look terrible, but I thought I could add a little pizzazz to them with ribbon without making too big of a statement in the room.
 Let me also bring your attention to the unpainted conduit pipe/curtain rod as well as the frayed screen and storm shutters stuck halfway up.

 Because the windows required a large curtain rod, and I am really cheap, I made one out of conduit piping and finials.
 Before I started on the curtains I brought the curtain rod out to the garage and gave it a quick spray with the black paint left over from the fireplace doors project.